pmayur0680/data-structures/definitions.md

 ### MaxBinaryHeap v MinBinaryHeap

 In a MaxBinaryHeap, parent nodes are always larger than child nodes.
 In a MinBinaryHeap, parent nodes are always smaller than child nodes.

+## Priority Queue

+A data structure where each element has a priority associated with it.
+Elements with highest priority are served before elements with lowest priorities.